numba/numba/docs/source/developer/mission.rst

 * To make it easier for Python developers to write high performance code.
-* To have a core package with a well defined and limited feature scope that meets the needs of the users without being overly complex.
+* To have a core package with a well defined and limited feature scope that meets the needs of the user base without being overly complex.
 * To provide a compiler toolkit for scientific Python that is extensible and can be customized to meet the needs of the user base.
-This with the expectation that users potentially need to invest time and effort to extend and/or customize the software themselves.
+This comes with the expectation that users potentially need to invest time and effort to extend and/or customize the software themselves.
 * To support both the Python core language/standard libraries and NumPy.